GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

     access to Cloud Platform services, and provides your startup script.
 It also sets an instance attribute with the Cloud Storage URL of your release.

-2. Check progress of instance creation:
+2. Check the progress of instance creation:

         gcloud compute instances get-serial-port-output hello-instance \
             --zone us-central1-f